Moving Cost Guide

 Cost to Move a 3-Bedroom House in 2026

-A 3-bedroom house is where moving costs really start to scale.
-Inventories typically weigh 7,000 – 10,000 pounds, crews are larger, loading takes a full day, and the truck choice often jumps from a single straight truck to a 26-foot truck or a tractor-trailer slot for interstate hauls.
+A 3-bedroom house is where moving costs start to scale: crews are larger, loading takes a full day, and interstate hauls often move from a straight truck to a tractor-trailer slot.
+Below is what drives the total and the smartest places to save without cutting corners on a licensed mover.

 Estimated cost to move a 3-bedroom house